|Jurisdiction|| date legally

 (just plain UT, not

-POSIX did not choose to count the SI seconds of TAI measuring hyperfine transitions in cesium atoms.
+POSIX did not choose to count the SI seconds of TAI measured by hyperfine transitions in cesium atoms.

 If a manager of a Unix-like system decides to disregard the POSIX